hda-technical/dancebooks/transcriptions/[1824, en] Thomas Wilson - The Danciad.md

 >
 > So the critics have said
 >
-> Of great Milton that's dead.
+> Of great Milton[^7] that's dead.

+[^7]: It is said of Milton, the poet, that he prized his "Paradise Regained" (considered by the critics as the most inferior of his poems) before his "Comus" and "Paradise Lost".

 Should neither precedents nor apologies prevail	— with some critics, who think